alextakahashi/resume-template-software-engineer/resume.md

   ## EDUCATION

   **University of California, Berkeley** | B.S.
-Electrical Engineering & Computer Sciences | GPA: 3.71																				   *FALL 2021*
+Electrical Engineering & Computer Sciences | GPA: 3.71 ... *FALL 2021*

   * **Coursework**: Data Structures, Algorithms, Machine Structures, Statistics & Probability, Linear Algebra, Multivariable Calculus, Optimization,

   ## SKILLS

   * **Languages**: Python, Java, C, SQL, JavaScript, HTML, CSS, MATLAB, Arduino,
-  * **Libraries/Frameworks**: ReactJS, NumPy, Socket, Socket.IO, Tkinter,
+  * **Frameworks and Tools**: ReactJS, Threading, Git, NumPy, Socket, Socket.IO, Tkinter,
-  * **Version Control**: Git, GithubDesktop

   ## EXPERIENCE

-  **Undergraduate Researcher**: Embodied Dexterity Group| Berkeley, CA																									   *November 2019 - Present*
+  **Undergraduate Researcher, Software/Hardware**: Embodied Dexterity Group| Berkeley, CA ... *November 2019 - Present*

-  * Designed a physics engine & GUI to interface with
+  * Led team of 3 in designing a physics engine and GUI in Python to interface with a prosthetic arm.
+Incorporated the Model/View/Controller (MVC) design pattern to organize functions and methods.
-  *
-  * virtual environment for usage in clinical trials to assess the usefulness of haptic feedback in upper-limb prosthetic devices.
-Collaborate with lead researcher to tailor the physics engine and API endpoints to our needs.
-  * Implemented XYZ Microservice using TECHNOLOGY to delivery PRODUCT to 123 Customers Globally
-  * Architected CORE INFRASTRUCTURE LIBRARY used across X teams to BLAH BLAH
-  * I did X for Y to accomplish Z
-  * ...
+  * Established TCP connection with LabVIEW program using Python's socket library to ensure the simulation was sufficiently accurate for use in research.
+  * Utilized multithreading to run communication/physics and GUI processing in parallel, allowing the GUI to run at a consistent framerate.

+  **Lead Machinist**: FIRST Robotics Competition Team 687 | Carson, CA ... *June 2015 - May 2018*

+  * Trained members on G-Code programming and proper manufacturing techniques to help them grow as engineers.
+  * Improved organization methods to streamline the machining process and increase team communication for faster production times.

   **Software Engineer Intern**: Company | City, State ... *Month 20XX - Month 20XX*